-Join Cuban Pioneers to celebrate with the Cuban people the quintessential person of the Cuban revolution, and symbol of revolutionary struggle around the world Ernesto “Che” Guevara.
+Join Cuban Pioneers to bring in the New Year with the Cuban people and to find out more about the quintessential person of the Cuban revolution, and symbol of revolutionary struggle around the world, Ernesto “Che” Guevara.

 Our trip starts in Old Havana, before we go off to the Bay of Pigs, the mausoleum of “Che”, where we not only see his final resting place, but the legendary train that he derailed, as well as take part in the celebrations of his life, before visiting Trinidad, after which we return to Havana, where we not only take in iconic places such as the revolutionary museum, but also continue with our Che based theme by visiting the San Carlos de la Cabana, where Che held his office (and allegedly shot people sentenced to execution), but also his home in the city.